-Two people required hospital treatment after a car struck a tractor-trailer which flipped over and spilled sand on Route 125 on the Barrington-Lee line.
-(NH STATE POLICE)
+LEE — Two people were sent to the hospital Monday after a car struck a tractor-trailer, which flipped over and spilled sand on Route 125, state police said.

 Police, firefighters and emergency personnel responded at 1:53 p.m. after an accident occurred near the intersection of Route 125 — Calef's Highway — and Pinkham Road, which is about a quarter-mile from the Barrington town line.

 State police Lt.
 Chris Vetter said the accident happened when a 2001 Saab station wagon being driven north on Route 125 by Michael Yorek, 24, of Merrimack, crossed the yellow line and entered the path of the tractor-trailer traveling south.